sumeetsarkar/solarjs/README.md

 > Solar is a fast, small, and highly configurable JavaScript XHR wrapper library.

 The aim is to keep all the XHR requests in a webapp manageable and configurable.
-Solar allows grouping of requests into authenticated and unauthenticated configs under a common baseUrl.
+Solar allows grouping of requests into authenticated and unauthenticated configs or custom request groups under a common baseUrl.
 Each config can specify basePaths and additional headers.
+Custom Request groups can inherit from a parent auth or unauth config.
 In addition, configs can be added for Common headers, request specific headers and responseTypes.

-Once the configuration is done, Solar can be used to make XHR requests with just the api name.
-If needed additional parameter payload can be passed in too, apart from the regular success and error callbacks.
+Once the configuration is done, Solar can be used to make XHR requests with just the api name or group name if any.
+If needed additional parameter payload can be passed in as argument apart from the regular success and error callbacks.

 However, Solar can also be used to send XHR requests wihtout any configs for standalone requests.